scottyhardy/docker-remote-desktop/README.md

 Docker image with RDP server using [xrdp](http://xrdp.org) on Ubuntu with [XFCE](https://xfce.org).

-Images are built weekly using the Ubuntu Docker image with the 'latest' tag.
+Images are built weekly using the latest LTS version of the Ubuntu Docker image as its base.

 ## Running manually with `docker` commands